AztecProtocol/aztec-connect/markdown/specs/root_rollup_circuit.md

 5. Validate that the `bridge_ids` in each real inner rollup proof match the input `bridge_ids` to the root rollup
 6. Accumulate defi deposits across inner rollup proofs
 7. Add the input `defi_interaction_notes` in the `defi_tree` and compute `previous_defi_interaction_hash := Hash(defi_interaction_notes)`
+8. Range constrain that `rollup_beneficiary` is an ethereum address,

 where $vk$ is the verification key of the rollup circuit.